 Mother Teresa was known as “The Saint of the Gutters” during her entire life time because of the social work she had done for the poor people of very low community.

-Early Life of Mother Teresa
+How was the Early Life of Mother Teresa

 Agnes was the youngest child of her parents.
 Her mother was deeply into charity and a very simple woman of compassion.
-She instilled the values of compassion and sharing in Mother Teresa when she was very small.
+She instilled the values of compassion and sharing in Mother Teresa when she was very young.
 Agnes would fascinate by stories of missionaries lives in her childhood.

 She told many times that how her mother would tell her not to eat a single mouthful unless it is shared with others.